 Unless your small business is completely self-funded or backed by investors, you’re likely going to need a small business loan to help you start or grow your business.
 Commonly offered by banks, business loans offer a much-needed infusion of cash to help cover most costs, though many small business owners find it hard to be approved.
-When looking to obtain a business loan from a bank, it’s important to keep the following information and tips in mind so you can more quickly and easily get approved.
+When seeking a business loan from a bank, it’s important to keep the following information and tips in mind so you can get approved more quickly and easily.

 Editor’s note: Looking for the right loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 If your business is looking to acquire a location to expand, a commercial mortgage is the type of loan you need.
 A commercial mortgage is secured through a lien on a commercial property and acts similarly to a home mortgage.